RVs as far as the eye can see along Rincon Parkway | NewsChannel 3-12

 RVs as far as the eye can see along Rincon Parkway

-VENTURA COUNTY, Calif. - Just south of the Santa Barbara County line there are RVs parked as far as the eye can see.
-The area is known as the Rincon Parkway.
+VENTURA COUNTY, Calif. - Just south of the Santa Barbara County line there are RVs parked as far as the eye can see in an area known as the Rincon Parkway.

 RV campers enjoyed a sunny day until the clouds moved in around dinner time.
 They didn't seem to mind the marine layer as most said they experienced triple-digit heat at home.